Hexagon/blog/src/posts/2023-09-06_getting-started-with-deno.md

 Run your program with `deno run hello.ts`.
 You should see the output "Hello, Deno!"

-If you're new to JavaScript (or TypeScript for that part), consider checking out [The Guide to JavaScript](https://hexagon.56k.guru/guide-to-js/introduction) covering everything from the basics to advanced topics.
+If you're new to JavaScript (or TypeScript for that matter), consider checking out [The Guide to JavaScript](https://hexagon.56k.guru/guide-to-js/introduction) covering everything from the basics to advanced topics.

 ## Importing Packages

-Deno can use any JavaScript/TypeScript module simply by importing them directly from an url, and has it's own package register at [deno.land/x](https://deno.land/x).
+Deno can use any JavaScript/TypeScript module simply by importing them directly from an url, and has its own package register at [deno.land/x](https://deno.land/x).

 Let's take a basic example: